 - Pastry brush

-- 6 T unsalted butter room temperature (85g)
+- 6 tablespoons unsalted butter very soft room temperature

 - ¾ teaspoon almond extract